Qyoom/qyoom.github.io/_posts/2016-02-12-coen-population-drift-3.md

 <script src="/assets/js_libs/underscore-min.js"></script>
 <script src="/assets/custom_js/AlphaPack9_bias_3.js"></script>

-With the integration of reinforcement, the necessary principles of natural selection are in place.
+With the inclusion of reinforcement, the necessary principles of natural selection are in place.
 A picture emerges in which certain traits that give individual members competitive advantage are persisted through successive cycles of replication.
 This bias creates a reinforcement that shifts the population toward a change where one trait becomes dominant and another is eliminated.
 Hence, natural selection, as Coen illustrates, becomes a key driver in the process of evolution.

 [Javascript code used in this visualization](https://github.com/Qyoom/qyoom.github.io/tree/master/assets/custom_js/AlphaPack9_bias_3.js)